pksivanantham/gitpro/README.md

 `git merge branchname` takes new commits from the branch branchname, and adds them to the current branch.
 If necessary, it automatically adds a "Merge" commit on top.

 `git rebase branchname` takes new commits from the branch branchname, and inserts them "under" your changes.
-More precisely, it modifies the history of the current branch such that it is based on the tip of branchname, with any changes you made on top of that.
+More precisely, it modifies the history of the current branch such that it is based on the top of branchname, with any changes you made on top of that.

 `git pull` is basically the same as` git fetch; git merge origin/master`.